iacopy/cleanpython/README.md

 ### Minimal workflow

-1. write test first ([TDD](https://en.wikipedia.org/wiki/Test-driven_development))
+1. write tests first ([TDD](https://en.wikipedia.org/wiki/Test-driven_development))
 2. write code until test pass
 3. add your files to git index (e.g. `git add -u`)
 4. `just commit <your commit message>`

-When you launch `just commit`, all your codebase is linted and tested before actually commit it.
+When you launch `just commit`, your whole code base is statically checked and tested before actually committing it.
+In case of any failure, the commit is aborted.

-In case of any fail, the commit is aborted.
+To embed this check directly in git: `just install-hooks` (this could be fairly extreme, so these hooks are not installed by default).

 For example:

 - are there broken tests?
 Fail.
-- are you trying to escape by avoiding to write tests?
+- are you trying to get away without writing tests?
 Fail.
-- your function is too long?
+- does your function is too long?
 Fail.
-- your class contains too much methods or attributes?
+- does your class contain too many methods or attributes?
 Fail.
-- your code is too complex?
+- does your code is too complex?
 Fail.
-- your code follows random style?
+- does your code follows a random style?
 Fail.

-You don\'t want waste time committing broken code, isn\'t it?
+You don\'t want to waste time committing broken code, isn\'t it?

-Remember: prevention is better than cure.
+Prevention is better than cure.

 ### Recipes

-Make a complete code checkup (lint, test and coverage):
+Make a complete code checkup (lint, test, and coverage):

     just check

 The following are `just` recipes that are *not* called automatically when you call `just commit` or `just check`.

-Run tests without coverage.py overhead:
+Run tests without the coverage.py overhead:

     just test